 "Git is just too hard"

-Here's the sentiment that's been delivered to me on several occasions by people that don't know any better:
+Here’s the sentiment that’s been delivered to me on several occasions by different people:

 "Git is too hard, and Subversion is good enough."